- Pre-Arrival Information

 Do you offer special scholarships for international students?

 Yes, there are a limited number of scholarships available.
-Incoming freshmen may apply for scholarships.
 Students are also encouraged to find support from outside sources, such as their home church or Christian organizations they intend to serve in the future.
-For more information about scholarships from Moody, please contact the Financial Aid office at email@example.com.
+For more information about scholarships from Moody, please contact the Financial Aid office at firstname.lastname@example.org.

 I am currently attending another school.
 How can I transfer to your school?

-First you must submit your application to the Admissions office and be admitted.
-After that, you will be given a transfer form to complete.
-The Assistant Dean for International Students will contact the current designated school official (DSO) to set up the I-20 release date.
+You must first submit your application to Moody’s Admissions office and be admitted.
+After you have been admitted, ISO will give you a Transfer-In form to complete.
+ISO will contact your current designated school official (DSO) to set up the I-20 release date.
 Once the transfer process is completed, we will issue you a new I-20.
 Please keep in mind that you must begin classes at the new school within five months.

 Am I allowed to work while studying at Moody?

-Once you are accepted to Moody, you are allowed to work on campus up to 20 hours/week (part-time) during the semester and more than 40 hours/week (full-time) during school breaks and holidays.
-Some of the jobs available on campus are housekeeping, food service, physical plant, library, and administrative work.
+F-1 International students are only permitted to work on-campus.
+Once you are accepted to Moody, you are allowed to work on campus up to 20 hours per week (part-time) during the semester and up to 40 hours per week (full-time) during school breaks and holidays (i.e. Christmas, Spring, and Summer breaks) Some of the departments with available on-campus work are Residence Life, Food Service, Facilities, Library, and administrative work in various departments.

 Can a spouse of the F-1 student work or take classes?

 The F-2 spouse or child may not accept employment under any circumstances.
-He/she may not engage in full-time study, but may study on a part-time basis.
-If he/she desires to pursue a degree on a full-time basis, he/she must first apply to USCIS for a Change of Status from F-2 ro F1 (Form I-539).
+He/she may not engage in full-time study but may study on a part-time basis.
+If he/she desires to pursue a dress on a full-time basis, he/she must first apply to USCIS for a Change of Status from F-2 to F1.